-6 United States Census Bureau, "Why We Ask Questions About . . .
-Home Heating Fuel," accessed June 2022, https://www.census.gov/acs/www/about/why-we-ask-each-question/heating/ by 1,000 to measure that in kilowatt-hours (kWh).
-To convert megawatt-hours (MWh) into a Btu equivalent to measure against all energy consumption, average household MWh usage (reconverted from kWh) was multiplied by 3.412142.
+4 United States Census Bureau, "Fuels 1950" [fuels1950.txt], accessed June 2022, https://www2.census.gov/programs-surveys/ decennial/tables/time-series/coh-fuels/fuels1950.txt by 1,000 to measure that in kilowatt-hours (kWh).
+To convert megawatt-hours (MWh) into a British Thermal Unit equivalent to measure against all energy consumption, average household MWh usage (reconverted from kWh) was multiplied by 3.412142.
 This new figure was then divided by annual per capita energy usage as reported by EIA's State Energy Data System (SEDS) database to arrive at an annual electric usage percentage.